TomonoriHoshi/jpinfect/README.md

 The acquired raw data into your local computer could be imported into R using `jpinfect_read_confirmed` and `jpinfect_read_bullet`.

 ⚠️**Note**: The import process may require several minutes to complete, particularly when processing large directories.
-This example may take \~10 minutes.
+This example may take a substantial amount of time depending on your internet connection and computer performance.

 ``` r
 ## Import confirmed case reports from file or directory